Any situation in the foreign exchange markets where a currency loses its value relative to other currencies

 Signs of a Currency Crisis

 A currency crisis usually starts with domestic financial institutions reneging on their debt payments.
 For example, after the First World War, German banks borrowed large sums of money from international lenders to help finance post-war reconstruction.
-Due to the 1929 Stock Market Crash and the ensuing financial crisis, the international lenders (mostly American banks) recalled their loans to German banks.
+Due to the 1929 Black Tuesday crash and the ensuing financial crisis, the international lenders (mostly American banks) recalled their loans to German banks.
 However, the German financial institutions were unable to make debt payments due to the state of the domestic economy.
 As a result, Germany experienced severe hyperinflation and a currency crisis, which saw the government collapse.

 Turkey is the 17th largest economy in the world and is one of the largest emerging market economies in the world, with a population of 79.81 million.
 In the 2000s, the Turkish government enacted a series of political and economic reforms to attract foreign investment.
 After the 2008-2009 Global Financial Crisis, Turkey experienced a rapid influx of foreign capital.
 It was partly due to the reforms and also to the fact that most large countries lowered interest rates after the crisis to promote investment and boost aggregate demand.